Courses Recommended For First Year Students

 Comparative Literature is an exciting interdisciplinary program that promotes the study of literatures in different languages and encourages reading in translation.
 It also explores relationships between literature and other areas of culture, disciplines, and practices, such as the visual and performing arts, philosophy, history, politics, religion, and the sciences.
 Among the critical perspectives that it fosters are rhetoric and poetics, translation and reception, film theory and media studies, colonial and postcolonial studies, theories of ethnic and national identities, gender and queer theory, and psychoanalysis.

 Courses in Comparative Literature typically have no pre-requisites and satisfy a range of college requirements.
+All courses are available to first year students except COLT 72.
 We welcome everyone, regardless of your class standing, in our topics courses with high course numbers.
 We encourage you to explore the breadth of what we offer and to meet our wonderful faculty.
-If you would like to be more methodical about exploring Comparative Literature, we recommend either COLT 1: Read the World or COLT 10: Introduction to Comparative Literature.
+If you would like to be more methodical about exploring Comparative Literature, we recommend either COLT 001: Read the World or COLT 10: Introduction to Comparative Literature.

 Talk to us!